boholder/puntgun/README.md

 But that type of gun is a huge threat to the natural environment, and fortunately this tool only inherits the meaning of its origin, even to the benefit of the platform environment (or at least to its users).

-You can use this tool to do some boring Twitter account management (such as automatically select and block users from a source like a tweet's likes, your follower...), so you can free up your time for other things.

 ## Installation